Subaru Sumeragi: Tokyo Babylon

 In Tokyo Babylon Subaru appears as a cheerful yet bashful teenager from Tokyo, utterly devoted to helping others in his capacity as Japan's most powerful onmyōji: exorcising demons, helping lost souls ascend to the afterlife, entering the minds of comatose people to bring them back to the world, and fighting those who abused spiritual powers.
 He would often stand up to bullies and provide comfort and friendship to their victims.
 Subaru lives with his sister Hokuto, whose personality had become the polar opposite to his own—eccentric and outgoing.
 Subaru and Hokuto are good friends with a kindly and magically aware veterinarian named Seishiro Sakurazuka, whom they met at a railway station after Subaru's shikigami led him on a bizarre chase.
 Seishiro acts as guardian to them both and claims to love Subaru.
 Despite working as an onmyōji, Subaru claims that his dream is to become a veterinarian like Seishiro; in his childhood Subaru had a dog as a pet and became depressed when it became sick and died.
 He believes that he is able to connect more with animals than with humans.

 After Seishiro loses the sight in his right eye protecting Subaru, the onmyōji realizes he loves him.
 However, Seishiro reveals that he is the Sakurazukamori, a ruthless magical assassin raised to be incapable of either love or hate.
 Lifting the veil he had placed on the boy's memory, Seishiro reveals he met Subaru as a child and made a promise to him; if they met again, he would live with the boy for a year to see if his heart could be moved.
 However, the assassin claims he was as barren of emotion as ever, and attempts to kill Subaru.
-The teenager's grandmother rescues him at great personal cost.
+The boy's grandmother rescues him at great personal cost.
 Subaru becomes catatonic as a result, but recovers when Hokuto dies at the Sakurazukamori's hands to spare Subaru.
 Subaru decides at this point to drop out of school so that he can focus on training.
 He continues his work as an onmyōji, remaining compassionate towards others but acting more reserved.